-June 13, 2023
+December 12, 2023

-The National Retail Federation (NRF) respectfully submits this statement for the record for the June 13, 2023 hearing entitled "The Rise in Organized Retail Crime and the Threat to Public Safety."
-Thank you, Chairman Biggs and Ranking Member Jackson Lee, for holding this hearing to examine the issue of organized retail crime.
+The National Retail Federation (NRF) respectfully submits this statement for the record for the December 12 hearing entitled "From Festive Cheer to Retail Fear: Addressing Organized Retail Crime."
+Thank you, Chairman Pfluger and Ranking Member Magaziner, for holding this hearing to examine the issue of organized retail crime.

 Organized retail crime (ORC) undermines the very fabric of American communities.
-Through NRF surveys, retailers have reported increases in incidents of organized retail crime and violence, starting before the pandemic and continuing through today.
+Through NRF surveys, retailers have reported increases in incidents of organized retail crime and more concerningly the level of violence tied to these crimes, starting before the pandemic and continuing through today.
 Preventing these crimes in order to protect the safety of our workers and our customers is retail's number one priority.
 We urge Congress to prioritize legislation that will support and enhance the ongoing efforts of federal, state and local law enforcement to blunt the rise in organized retail crime.
+We applaud Representative Titus as an original sponsor and Ranking Member Magaziner for his support of the Combating Organized Retail Crime Act (H.R.
+895).